bitfocus/companion-module-riedel-rrcs/companion/HELP.md

 RRCS uses 0-based numbering for Port and GPIO numbers.
 This module converts them to 1-based numbering for consistency with Director, however internal logs are 0-based.

-- Recieved String
+- Recieved String & Send String

-Is set to the most recently recieved Send String message.
+The Recieved string variable is set to the most recently recieved Send String message.
+The Send String feedback is true when a matching string is asserted by a send string notification, until it is removed with the send string off notification.

 - Update on Configuration Change